chtenb/chtenb.github.io/blog/tpsv.md

 - The first two lines are comments.
 The first line is a modeline, which can be interpreted by text editors that support them, and in this case sets the tab width to 4.
 - The first row is usually a header, giving captions to the columns.
-- The header separator does not start with a | or a \ , and is thus ignored.
+- The header separator does not start with `|` or `\`, so it is ignored.
-- This chosen header separator makes this example compatible with markdown pipe tables, which are recognized as tables in many places, like github markdown.
+- This choice of header separator makes the example compatible with Markdown pipe tables, which are recognized as tables in many contexts, including GitHub-flavored Markdown.
   Convenient if you want to paste it somewhere.
 - The last column is ideal for long cell contents.
-- The cell with the TODO is past the last column, so it acts as a comment.
+- The cell with the "TODO" is beyond the last column, so it acts as a comment.
 - The last line is a continuation, which can be nice if you don't want the text to exceed a certain width.

 ## Editor compatibility

 Recommendations:

-- Use monospaced text editor.
+- Use a monospaced text editor.
-- Configure editor to render tab characters (so you can distinghuish from spaces).
+- Configure your editor to render tab characters (so you can distinguish them from spaces).
 - Use editorconfig to set tabwidth for specific files, or use modelines like `vim: tw=8`, which are supported by several editors.
-- The smaller you choose the tabwidth, the more finegrained you can make the column widths, but this also comes with more width management.
+- A smaller tab-width gives you finer control over column widths, but requires more manual width management.
-  I would generally recommend a tabwidth of 8 for TPSV files, but other choices can make a lot of sense too.
+  I would generally recommend a tab-width of 8 for TPSV files, but other choices can make a lot of sense too.

 Example .editorconfig for generic tpsv files: